Our Speaker Contest is on for the third time and the applications are open to anyone, anywhere in the world until 14 February 2020!

-A few weeks have passed since we held the final round of our 2019 Speaker Contest, where six international finalists competed to win a spot on stage at Nordic Business Forum 2019 and earn €30,000 for the speaking engagement.
-Anssi Rantanen won the contest, which will make him the first Finn to give a keynote speech on our stage in 5 years.
+Last year, six international finalists competed to win a spot on stage at Nordic Business Forum 2019 and earn €30,000 for the speaking engagement.
+Anssi Rantanen won our 2019 Speaker Contest, which made him the first Finn to give a keynote speech on our stage in 5 years.
 It was an incredible second edition of the contest and, personally, I enjoyed being able to take part as a spectator and observe how the organization and contestants have evolved.
+It was also incredible to see Anssi on stage in Helsinki last September.

 (Please note: I did not take part in the voting process or as a jury member, so these opinions and comments are my own.)

-Nordic Business Forum events are known to host the best world speakers, so it will be extremely difficult to stand out when your task is to talk about one of the same three topics that all the other competitors are talking about (innovation, strategy, and leadership, in this case).
+Nordic Business Forum events are known to host the best world speakers, so it will be extremely difficult to stand out when your task is to talk about one of the same three topics that all the other competitors are talking about (future of work, future of marketing, and disruptive technologies, in this case).
 Beyond repeating your fellow contestants, you have to refrain from parroting other famous speakers who may have spoken at Nordic Business Forum events.
 So, how does one come up with solid content that is rooted in other people’s work?
 Innovate.
 You’re not going to win if you quote speakers that are going to be presenting their own research and findings on stage themselves.
 You are not the expert, in this case, they are!
 You need to find your own unique approach to presenting your information to make the audience think of you ask the expert on the subject.
 I know this is not easy, but it is the only way you can win the contest.

 This is what we mean when we say we are looking for fresh ideas.
 Fresh ideas reframe a familiar problem with a creative solution and give the (often very distinguished and busy) audience some key takeaways that they can use to improve the way they do business.
 Remember, as a speaker, you’re addressing people who have heard more than their fair share of speeches and want to get a new perspective.
 You aren’t being original if you copy someone else’s perspective.

 The 2019 winner, Anssi, also dazzled the audience with his performance.
 In explaining the rapid rate of change that technology has allowed for in business, he demonstrated how companies need to lean into the changes and keep up with the pace of the internet age.
 He stressed that, as business leaders, you need to be aware of any macro-level changes or risk being left out of the development curve and lose the game.
 And to do this practically, he… wait, I won’t spoil the surprise.
-He’ll be dazzling us again at NBForum 2019 and I want you to enjoy it firsthand.
-But, I can promise that you will be at the edge of your seat with your socks knocked off and your eyes glued to the stage for four truly dazzling minutes.
-It will make you smile and shake your head afterward!
+You can watch his full keynote here.
+He truly awed us again at NBForum 2019 and the audience was at the edge of their seats with socks knocked off and eyes glued to the stage for four truly dazzling minutes.
+It made us smile and shake our heads afterward!

 In my experience, the most excellent entertainers do what they do for the sake of the audience, not for the sake of performing.
 And for this contest, winners make that connection with their audience.
 They reassure their audience that they made the right decision to listen to you because you and your message are valuable to them.
 To the current and future winners of our Speaker Contest, make a concerted effort to harness these feelings in your audience and make this the performance of a lifetime.

 I’ll end on this note: Just as there are different divisions in sports, there are different tiers of speakers and Nordic Business Forum looks for the best the world has to offer.
-James and Anssi have risen to the challenge and, on behalf of my team, I’d like to wish Anssi the best of luck for Nordic Business Forum 2019.
-And, for anyone considering applying for the contest in the future, I hope these reflections help you reflect on your abilities as a speaker and help you become a better public speaker, especially on all things related to business and leadership.
+James and Anssi have risen to the challenge and, on behalf of my team, I’d like to thank Anssi for joining the contest and giving his all at the 2019 Nordic Business Forum in Helsinki.
+And, for anyone considering applying for the contest in the future, I hope these insights help you reflect on your abilities as a speaker and help you become a better public speaker, especially on all things related to business and leadership.

-Interested to learn more about Nordic Business Forum 2019?
+Interested to learn more about Nordic Business Forum Helsinki 2020?
 Find out more here.